 Ronseal Chalky Furniture Paint

-Ronseal’s high performance and hard-wearing furniture paint that dries matt with a chalky finish, with many colours to choose from.
-Once set this furniture paint lasts the test of time and stands out against other colours because of its deep chalky finish!
+Ronseal’s high performance and hard-wearing furniture paint dry matt with a chalky finish, with many colours to choose from.
+Once set this furniture paint lasts the test of time and stands out against other colours because of its deep chalky finish.

 - Finish: matt/chalky